-produce positive design

-commissions, awards

-offenders.

-Generate positive design Raise consumer awareness and increase demand for secure and attractive products.
-Demonstrate the business case for Design Out Crime by showing that it adds value. the wider implementation Raise the profile of Design Out Crime within industry, placing it at the core of corporate social responsibility.
+Advise on strategies for the wider implementation of these solutions.
+Inspire designers to produce positive design solutions (through commissions, awards and publicity).
+Raise consumer awareness and increase demand for secure and attractive products.
+Demonstrate the business case for Design Out Crime by showing that it adds value.
+Raise the profile of Design Out Crime within industry, placing it at the core of corporate social responsibility.

-2 Introduction The context
+The context

-4 School violence in the UK Everybody wants children to have safe, healthy environments in which to learn and develop and fortunately, most schools provide this.
+School violence in the UK Everybody wants children to have safe, healthy environments in which to learn and develop and fortunately, most schools provide this.
 Some, however, have problems with crime and violence that can put children and teachers in danger and undermine teaching and learning.
 In 1997, 482 UK young people aged 10-17 were convicted of carrying a bladed weapon.
-In 2006, when schools were given the legal right to search pupils suspected of carrying knives, this nearly tripled, rising to 1,265.
-An Ipsos MORI survey for the Youth Justice Board found that 29% of secondaryschoolchildren, along with 57% of those excluded, admitted to routinely carrying knives.
-This is a self-perpetuating, dangerous trend with horrific consequences.
-The 2009-2010 British Crime Survey was expanded for the first time to include 10 to 15-year-olds (of which there are reportedly approximately 3,909,680 in England and Wales).
-Figures from the survey suggested 24% of young people were victims of crime in the previous year - mostly at school.
-The Survey indicates that more than 2.1 million children suffered violence, robbery or theft, suggesting they are at greater risk than adults.
-Furthermore, this leaves out a significant area of youth victimisation: bullying.
+In 2006, when schools were given the legal right to search pupils suspected of carrying knives, this nearly tripled, rising to 1,265.1 An Ipsos MORI survey for the Youth Justice Board found that 29% of secondaryschoolchildren, along with 57% of those excluded, admitted to routinely carrying knives.2 This is a self-perpetuating, dangerous trend with horrific consequences.
+20% of secondary schoolchildren admitted to carrying knives The 2009-2010 British Crime Survey was expanded for the first time to include 10 to 15-year-olds (of which there are reportedly approximately 3,909,680 in England and Wales).
+Figures from the survey suggested 24% of young people were victims of crime in the previous year - mostly at school.3 The Survey indicates that more than 2.1 million children suffered violence, robbery or theft, suggesting they are at greater risk than adults.4 Furthermore, this leaves out a significant area of youth victimisation: bullying.
 No official crime statistics currently exist to capture the extent of bullying as it is technically not classed as a crime.
-It has only recently become a the requirement that schools record incidents of bullying.
-In recent years, a new form of bullying has been made possible by technology: cyber-bullying, which targets young people, usually anonymously, through their phones and the internet.
+It has only recently become a the requirement that schools record incidents of bullying.5 In recent years, a new form of bullying has been made possible by technology: cyber-bullying, which targets young people, usually anonymously, through their phones and the internet.
 'These new figures reinforce our longstanding belief that, to date, crime measures have offered either a partial or confused picture about the level of offending.
 However you look at these statistics, they reveal what people know only too well - that crime affecting young people is a serious problem which must be tackled.' - Police Minister, Nick Herbert.
-What's already being done The Government has made tackling bullying in schools a key priority.